16 Foods That Stop Sugar Cravings

 Brown Rice Syrup

-Substitute rice syrup in place of sugar, honey, corn syrup, maple syrup or molasses.
-“To substitute sugar, use 1¼ cup rice syrup for one cup sugar, using ¼ cup less of another liquid in the recipe,” says holistic health coach and nutritionist Alexandra Jamieson:.
-“It has a gorgeous buttery, caramel flavor that lends itself well to baking.
+Substitute rice syrup in place of a sweetener like sugar, honey, corn syrup, maple syrup or molasses.
+“To substitute sugar, use 1¼ cup rice syrup for one cup sugar, using ¼ cup less of another liquid in the recipe,” says holistic health coach and nutritionist Alexandra Jamieson: “It has a gorgeous buttery, caramel flavor that lends itself well to baking.
 Because of the low glucose content, it doesn’t affect my energy levels very much.”

 Spices When Recipes Call for Sugar